bodleian/buildout.loris/README.md

 Installation
 ============

 To deploy Loris on a server, follow these instructions.
 Whenever this GIT account is updated, Docker will run a test deployment at ```https://registry.hub.docker.com/u/calvinbutcher/buildout.loris/```.
-Please see **Continuous Integration** section below for more details.
+Please see **Continuous Integration** section above for more details.

 Create user "bodl-loris-svc"
 ------------------